 The emerging ecosystem of connected products is just one example of a technology that can change the shape of modern IP theft.
 While connectivity offers new ways for businesses to create value, it may also create new opportunities for information to be accessed and compromised.15 In fact, our respondents cited IP theft as the top concern around continued investment in connected devices, beating out concerns over theft of customer information, product disruption, and negative impacts to product safety (see figure 9 in the discussion on connected products).

 The evolving nature and rising incidence of IP theft likely requires a comprehensive cyber risk approach around identity and data access management, taking into consideration who can access certain information, where and how the information is stored, and the application of security controls at the data layer itself.
-Unfortunately, identity and access management is often a weak link in an organization’s cybersecurity chain.
-The executives we surveyed cited “data and access management” as the least mature element of their company’s cybersecurity program—ranking below seven other attributes, including compliance and program management, application security, and cybersecurity strategy (figure 12).
+Unfortunately, identity and access management is often a weak link in an organisation’s cybersecurity chain.
+The executives we surveyed cited “data and access management” as the least mature element of their company’s cybersecurity programme—ranking below seven other attributes, including compliance and programme management, application security and cybersecurity strategy (figure 12).